✔ No account fees or minimums ✔ Up to 4.20% APY

 That depends.
 If someone is applying for Supplemental Social Security Income (SSI) benefits, their personal assets are taken into consideration when it comes to eligibility.
 With Social Security Disability Insurance (SSDI), applicant assets aren’t taken into consideration.

-No, money in the bank doesn’t affect Social Security disability benefits.
-There is a $2,000 to $3,000 limit (varies by household) for the SSI program, but the SSDI program does not take personal assets into account when determining eligibility.
+Money in the bank doesn’t affect Social Security disability benefits.
+However, there is a $2,000 to $3,000 limit (varies by household) for the SSI program.

 Photo credit: iStock/MicroStockHub